Sensibility/slackbot/README.md

 A multi-use extensible bot for the slack api (based on the 'Slacker' slack api implementation) Passes commands to separate "modules" for appropriate handling.

-Currently, the following two modules are installed:
+Currently, the following three modules are installed:

-##LaTeX
+## math
 This module parses the remainder of any command entered that is prefaced with `!math` e.g. `!math $\int_a^b\frac{\mathrm{d}{\mathrm{d}y}x^2dx$` will output the following: